JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

-                                layer_swg,                 # The second layer to be connected _ne,                       # The number of edges to randomly generate SimpleGraph{vertextype}(), # The underlying graph, passed as a null graph name = :random_interlayer  # The name of the interlayer.
+                                layer_swg,                 # The second layer to be connected _ne,                       # The number of edges to randomly generate SimpleGraph{vertextype}(), # The underlying graph, passed as a null graph interlayer_name = :random_interlayer  # The name of the interlayer.
 We will be able to access it as a property of the multilayer graph via its name.
 This kwarg's default value is given by a combination of the two layers' names.
 )
 # Define a weighted `Interlayer`
 _ne = rand_ne_interlayer(layer_swg, layer_mg)